MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: LESSONS LEARNED

 \section{LESSONS LEARNED}

 To advance future multi-robot exploration systems, we provide a concise overview of the lessons learned from our field tests.
 While not exhaustive, these insights should outline core principles relevant to most multi-robot systems. \paragraph{Robot Interoperability} While, on a technical level, multiple robot systems can be integrated using standardized interfaces and middleware, such as \gls{ros2}, in practice this is seldom straightforward.
-The heterogeneous nature of robot systems, coupled with their widely varying capabilities and interfaces, demonstrates that adapting to a fixed set of well-defined interfaces can remain challenging.
+The wide variety of robot capabilities and interfaces makes conforming to a fixed interface set challenging in practice.
 Having mostly homogeneous software stacks for both mission-level and robot-level components, allowing only variations at the driver level, would have significantly reduced integration effort and increased system stability.

 On a technical level, integrating~\gls{ros1} and~\gls{ros2} components is unstable and not recommended.
 While technically possible, it introduced delays, timing issues, and compatibility problems that greatly affected productivity.
 Especially, maintaining a consistent~\texttt{TF-Tree} across both ROS versions was challenging due to its tight timing constraints and implementation differences, leading to incompatible behavior.
 Especially with the mission control's overarching~\texttt{TF-Tree}, which collects and combines~\texttt{TF transforms} from all robots, invalid tree structures or timing inconsistencies between the received transforms occurred frequently.
 This was due to~\gls{ros2}~\gls{qos} settings for~\texttt{TF} that correctly require \texttt{reliable} communication but, in practice, lead to significantly increased bandwidth usage, resulting in package loss and high latency.
 More details on this are outlined in the next paragraph on networking for multi-robot systems.